lujiabo98/lujiabo98.github.io/file/hobbies_en.md

 ## Writing

 I like to record my thoughts through writing.
 I sometimes write some reading thoughts, movie watching thoughts and programming development blogs.
 I'm happy to share what I've learned with others and make a small contribution to the Chinese Internet community.
-Welcome to follow my [**CSDN**](https://blog.csdn.net/weixin_43012724?type=blog) blog and WeChat Official Account 卢家波!
+Welcome to follow my [**CSDN**](https://blog.csdn.net/weixin_43012724?type=blog) blog!

 ## Badminton